Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

 Instructions

-• Break the stale bread into big chunks, add it to a bowl, and cover with water and 2 tablespoons of vinegar.
+• SOAK BREAD: Break ½ pound stale crusty bread into big chunks and add them to a bowl.
+Cover them with water and 2 tablespoons of vinegar.

 Notes